On-Chain Program

 Compilation and deployment

 Builds require Linux (the BPF toolchain doesn’t compile on Windows or macOS ARM).
-The canonical build server is a Hetzner CPX22 at 178.104.120.151.
+Builds and deploys are performed from a controlled, access-restricted build environment.

 # on the build server